 This is a coastal cuisine culture strongly influenced by Arab merchants, passed down in the Malabar region of Kerala, South India.

-It contains plenty of coconut oil, raisins, cashews, and onions, and often includes seafood (especially shrimp and fish) and chicken.
-This dish is characterized by its aroma and sweetness rather than its spiciness.
+This dish features generous amounts of coconut oil, raisins, cashews, and onions, and often incorporates seafood (especially shrimp and fish) or chicken.
+As a result, its aroma and sweetness stand out more than the spiciness of the spices.

 ● Kolkata style